Auto Services Guide

 Labour is the biggest cost driver.
 A skilled installer spends 2–4 hours on a bonnet alone, shaping the film around curves and inside panel gaps.
 Full-vehicle installs are 2–3 days of studio work.

-What paint protection film typically costs
+What does paint protection film cost in Australia?

 Partial front (bumper only)